 We have been voted the Number 3 hotel in London in the Condé Nast Traveler Readers' Choice Awards 2018

 THE BLOOMSBURY’S RENAISSANCE

-A major redesign and refurbishment of The Bloomsbury, a 1928 Sir Edwin Lutyens, Grade-II listed building on Great Russell Street in London has been recently launched.
+A major redesign and refurbishment of The Bloomsbury, a 1928 Sir Edwin Lutyens, Grade-II listed building on Great Russell Street in London has been recently completed.

 The hotel has been beautifully and sensitively transformed following a multimillion pound investment programme which most recently includes a new reception area, Guest Living Room and stunning grand salon bar - The Coral Room.

 The original entrance at the side of the property has been restored, incorporating a new glazed canopy to enhance the guest arrival experience.